Great Alaska Endurance Race

 Finish Line Lodging

-The Denali Education Center is an amazing local Alaskan non-profit who works with Denali National Park whose entrance is 20 minutes away and whose mission is to “Promote understanding and appreciation of Denali through informative and inspiring programs”.
-Spirit Trips has reserved 20 rooms (40 beds) for runners and their crews at the Denali Education Center and will be booked first come first serve.
-Each room has two double beds and private baths.
+The Denali Education Center is an amazing local Alaskan non-profit who works with Denali National Park whose entrance is 20 minutes away from their main campus and whose mission is to “Promote understanding and appreciation of Denali through informative and inspiring programs”.

 It is imperative that runners and their crews reserve all of their lodging as soon possible since lodging starts to fill up in Alaska quickly after the first of the year.
-Runners are encouraged to stay at Denali Education Center the night of the 5th
+For lodging reccomendations, contact Sean@spirit-trips.com

 All car rentals should be made the same time as lodging to ensure securing a rental vehicle.
 Only a limited number of rental car companies rent cars that can be driven on the Denali Highway due to the gravel surface of the road so Spirit Trips has partnered with Alaska 4×4 Rentals to provide competitive rental rates for SUV’s, Jeeps and Trucks that can be used as crew vehicles and driven on the Denali Highway and during your stay in Alaska.